ydaniels/python-twitter-web-mobile-bot/README.md

 # python-twitter-web-mobile-bot

-This is twitter bot that works as a web app.
-It uses web2py, which means you can use it anywhere and anytime and through your mobile phone.
+This is a twitter account software management that works as a web app.
+It uses web2py, which means you can use it anywhere including mobile phone.

 <h3>Installation</h3>